domofactor/abeja_test/README.md

 * sqlite3

 ##What does it do?
-This is a python script that pulls down a list of celebrities along with their various info such as Name,Birthplace, Description and a Thumbnail image.
-The celebrity thumbnail is uploaded to the ```abeja_test_celebrities``` S3 bucket and all celebrity data is stored into an SQLite database.
+This is a python script that pulls down a list of celebrities along with their various info such as Name,Birthplace, Description and an image.
+The image is uploaded to the ```abeja_test_celebrities``` S3 bucket and all celebrity data is stored into an SQLite database.

-thumbnail images are also uploaded to the ```abeja_test_celebrities``` S3 bucket.

 ##How do I run it?
 simply run ```python abeja_test/celebs.py```

 ##TODO
+* Convert from one single python script to smaller pieces as part of a python module
+* Add a logger class/function to give the user better information about what's going on
-* write tests using pytest or nose
+* Write tests using pytest or nose
 * Fix parsing age from celebrity html page.
 There seems to be some wierdness with parsing sub divs in beautifulsoup.
-* Improve performance(it takes roughly about 1.5hours to fully populate the DB)
+* Improve performance(it takes roughly about 120min to fully populate the DB)
-* Add a logger class/function to give the user better information about what's going on
-* convert directory structure into a python module
 * Write a RESTful service to pull data from SQlite based on a given name.